A treble for Sir Roger

 1925 – Harry ‘Smiler’ Chambers struck in the ninetieth minute as we held Blackburn Rovers to a 1-1 draw in a top-flight meeting at Ewood Park.
 Ted Harper bagged one of his five goals against the reds.

 Arnell off the mark fast

 1953 - Forward Alan Arnell scored on his reds debut as we beat Blackpool 5-2 at Anfield.
-Jimmy Payne and Sammy Smyth were also on the scoresheet, with Alan A'Court bagging a brace.
+Jimmy Payne and Sammy Smyth were also on the scoresheet, with Alan A’Court bagging a brace.
 Half-back Barry Wilkinson was also making his reds bow.
-Ernest Taylor struck two of his five goals past us in this game.
+Ernest Taylor struck the last two of his five goals past us in this game.

 1998 - Jamie Carragher scored an own goal as we lost 2-1 at Tottenham Hotspur.
 He also put through his own net in the return fixture at Anfield later that season.
 Patrik Berger grabbed our goal at White Hart Lane, with Ruel Fox also netting for the home side.

 2001 - Our second trip in successive seasons to the Stadio Olimpico resulted in a goalless draw to keep us in with a shout of qualifying for the Quarter-finals of the Champions League.